First and second semester courses

 Once the rotations are completed, students select an advisor with whom they will work on a thesis project.
 Thesis research is guided by the advisor and Thesis Committee.

-Within six (6) months of completing the prelim exam, students must form their Thesis Committee.
+Within six (6) months of completing the prelim exam, students must form their Dissertation Committee.

-Thesis Committee Chair: The chair of the thesis committee must be a primary faculty member in MCB and may not be the student’s thesis advisor.
+Dissertation Committee Chair: The chair of the dissertation committee must be a primary faculty member in MCB and may not be the student’s thesis advisor.